Quilqa/ADM-HW1/README.md

 2. In *Submissions.pdf* you can find all the submission I did for the homework tasks.

 ## Notes
-1. I didn't realize I was using PyPy2 as a language until the string exercises.
+1. I didn't realize I was using PyPy instead of Python 3 as a language until the string exercises.
 Luckily it didn't really matter, just required some work with rewriting raw_input() as input().
 2. We already used HackerRanks in our bachelor program, but solved only the SQL and Java problems, so no cheating for Python.
 You can see at the last page some previous submissions.